davidlj95/ngx/projects/ngx-meta/docs/content/guides/set-metadata-using-service.md

 That would alter the existing title, but leave rest of metadata elements as they are.
 Here the `#!typescript satisfies keyof GlobalMetadata` would ensure that `title` actually refers to a global key.
 For more information about the metadata values JSON, check [its guide](metadata-values-json.md)

+!!! note "Title is a global: many metadata elements may change"

+    Given `title` is specified as a global key.
+So `#!html <title>` element will be changed if [standard module] is present.
+But `#!html <meta property="og:title">` will be also changed if [Open Graph module] is present.

-If instead you wanted to alter keywords, which is specified under the `standard` key:
+If instead you wanted to alter keywords, which is specified under the standard's module `standard` key:

 ```javascript
 {